---

 ## What a Cover Letter Actually Does (And Why It Still Matters)

 Check your next three job applications.
-Do they accept cover letters?
+Do they accept a cover letter?
 If yes, plan to submit one for each.

 ## Cover Letter Format: Structure That Hiring Managers Expect

-Set up a blank cover letter document right now with proper font, margins, and spacing.
-Having the shell ready removes friction when you need to write fast.
+Set up a blank cover letter document right now with the proper font, margins, and spacing.
+Having the shell ready removes the friction when you need to write fast for a posting that closes tomorrow.

 ## How to Write a Cover Letter: 5-Step Formula